 Personal Loans.
 You don’t put up collateral for an unsecured personal loan, so you don’t risk losing your home or car in the event of default.
-Otherwise, the chief advantages are the relative speed and simplicity of the application and approval processes compared with mortgage refinances, home equity loans and HELOCs.
+Otherwise, the main advantages are the relative speed and simplicity of the application and approval processes when compared with mortgage refinances, home equity loans, and HELOCs.

-On the other hand, the rates for personal loans are significantly higher than for cash-out refinances and home equity loans.
-And the loan amounts are usually much smaller.
+On the other hand, the rates for personal loans are often higher than cash-out refinances and home equity loans, and the loan amounts usually cap at $100,000.

 - No home equity required